Jolokia Protocol

 When calling open command for sse backed notifications, the request (HttpServletRequest) is put into asynchronous mode and connection is not closed.

-The GET URL for openning a backend channel for notification acces is:
+The GET URL for opening a backend channel for notification access is:

 <base-url>/notification/open/<client-id>/<mode>